 - Identify the activities involved in archiving accounting documents.

-- Note the steps involved in the construction of the annual budget.
+- Specify the steps involved in the construction of the annual budget.

 - Identify the contents of the year-end binder.